 - Explore and engage with online material, and interact with an on-line framework for Astronomy (Mastering Astronomy);

 - Develop a small group research project on a topic of your choice related to the course, and present it as a video or poster.

 How will this be delivered?

 - Approximately 70 hours of student engagement with on-line material, including optional/refresher material to develop mathematical and physical understanding.
 These on-line supports will make use of resource material provided as e-learning support for the course text;

 - Students will engage in a small group research project with their peers, studying a modern topic in Astronomy.

 How will this be assessed?

-- Small group project, where students will research a modern topic in Astronomy with 5-10 peers and present the results to the full cohort (10% of final mark).
+- Small group project, where students will research a concept in modern Astronomy with 5-10 peers and present the results in video/poster format (30% of final mark).